federicobrogi/dino/README.md

 Not all methods have been already implemented. <br>
 Now available only default datasets.
 Next version will let the user to upload external datasets. <br>
-An upcoming release will include enhanced visualizations thanks to Shiny Fluent components. <br>
+An upcoming release will include enhanced visualizations. <br>
 Downloads soon available.